FSSAI License for Food Supplements

 - Specialty Food containing plants or botanicals

-- Foods containing Probiotics
+- Foods Containing Probiotics

-- Foods containing Prebiotics
+- Foods Containing Prebiotics

 - Novel Foods

-These supplementary foods are usually manufactured and sold in the form of powders, tablets, capsules and are required to fulfill the quality requirements and standards specified by in the Indian Pharmacopoeia, British Pharmacopoeia or the United States Pharmacopoeia.
+These supplementary foods are usually manufactured and sold in the form of powders, tablets, capsules and are required to fulfil the quality requirements and standards specified by in the Indian Pharmacopoeia, British Pharmacopoeia or the United States Pharmacopoeia.
 Use of hormones, steroids and other psychotropic ingredients in such supplements are prohibited.

 The nutrients added to the food articles are not supposed to exceed the Recommended Daily Allowance (RDA) as provided by the Indian Council of Medical Research.
 As per the Indian Council of Medical Research, the food products falling under the category of health supplement, the individual nutrient content shall not be less than 15% of RDA.
-But, If the product claims to have higher nutrient content, the nutrient content shall not be less 30% of RDA Also the use of colors (natural, nature identical), synthetic flavors and additives are permitted only after complying the Food Safety and Standards (FSSAI) Regulations, 2011.
+But, If the product claims to have higher nutrient content, the nutrient content shall not be less 30% of RDA Also the use of colours (natural, nature identical), synthetic flavors and additives are permitted only after complying the Food Safety and Standards (FSSAI) Regulations, 2011.

-Also, the criteria regarding purity for ingredients used in such supplements shall be as determined and notified in the official Gazette by the Food Authority from time to time.
+Also, the criteria regarding purity for ingredients used in such supplements shall be as determined and notified in the Official Gazette by the Food Authority from time to time.
 The FBO is required to intimate the purity criteria adopted for ingredients to the Food Authority (FSSAI).
 Any Change in purity criteria shall be made only after giving a prior intimation to the Food Authority.

-Packaging and labeling of Supplementary Foods
+Packaging and labelling of Supplementary Foods

 The labels put on such food articles shall be in accordance with the Food Safety and Standards (Packaging and Labelling) Regulations, 2011 and also comply with other specific labeling requirements required for different types of food as provided in the regulations.
 The labels affixed to package must specify the following information: